SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/CollectionTypes.rst

 Arrays, sets, and dictionaries in Swift are always clear about the types of values and keys that they can store.
-This means that you cannot insert a value of the wrong type into a collection by mistake.
+This means that you can't insert a value of the wrong type into a collection by mistake.
 It also means you can be confident about the type of values you will retrieve from a collection.